The Call the Midwife 2021 is here...

 Is there a trailer for Call the Midwife 2021?

-Call the Midwife 2021 returns Sunday April 18 at 8pm on BBC1 (see our TV guide for full listings).
+Call the Midwife 2021 airs on Sunday nights at 8pm on BBC1 – see our TV guide for full listings.